 MCP-1 Set ID - MCP (SI) 00426

 Definition: MCP-1 - set ID - MCP contains the number that identifies this transaction.
-For the first occurrence the sequence number shall be 1, for the second occurrence it shall be 2, etc. The Set ID in the MCP segment is used uniquely identify the segment.
+For the first occurrence the sequence number shall be 1, for the second occurrence it shall be 2, etc. The Set ID in the MCP segment is used to uniquely identify the segment.
 There are likely multiple instances of Universal Service Identifier, Diagnosis and Procedure code.

-MCP-2 Universal Service Identifier (CWE) 00238
+MCP-2 Producer's Service/Test/Observation ID (CWE) 00587

 Components: <Identifier (ST)> ^ <Text (ST)> ^ <Name of Coding System (ID)> ^ <Alternate Identifier (ST)> ^ <Alternate Text (ST)> ^ <Name of Alternate Coding System (ID)> ^ <Coding System Version ID (ST)> ^ <Alternate Coding System Version ID (ST)> ^ <Original Text (ST)>

-Definition: This field contains the identifier code for the requested observation/test/battery.
-This can be based on local and/or "universal" codes.
-We recommend the "universal" procedure identifier.
-The structure of this CE data type is described in the control section.
+.

+Definition: This field contains the producer's usual or preferred identification of the test or observation.
+Only three components should be included: <ID code>^<service text name/description>^<source list of code>.
+All components should be non-null.

 Definition: This field uniquely identifies the record of the master file (identified in the MFI segment) to be changed (as defined by the record-level event code).
 The data type of field is defined by the value of MFE-5 - Value Type, and may take on the format of any of the HL7 data types defined in HL7 table 0355 - Primary Key Value Type.
 The PL data type is used only on Location master transactions.